 The answer to this question will depend on where you are coming from.
 Students coming from within Canada will not have to self-isolate.
 Students coming from outside Canada will need to isolate for 14 days before moving into residence.

-For more information regarding this process, see our Travel and Self Isolation Guide for International Students - Sept 16 2020 (PDF).
+For more information regarding this process, see our Travel and Self Isolation guide for International Students-October 22 2020 (PDF).

 At this time, visitors from other provinces within Canada can enter B.C. and do not need to isolate.
 People coming from outside B.C. are expected to abide by all Public Health protocols.